ocairncross/hpc-docs/guides/conda-environment.md

 # Conda, conda installs and conda environments
-Conda is a useful tool that lets you create isolated python environments and install packages into them.
+Conda is a useful tool to create isolated python environments and install packages.
 Three modules on Bunya provide conda.

 - miniforge
 - anaconda3